 - Full-time tuition is assessed per semester, unless otherwise noted [see note (11) below for exceptions].
-Part-time tuition is assessed to students taking fewer than 12 credit hours in the semester.
+Part-time tuition and fees are assessed per credit hour unless otherwise noted for students taking fewer than 12 credit hours per semester.
 Most Fees listed in the Full-Time columns are applicable to all students.
-Unless otherwise noted, all tuition and fees reviewed and approved by the USC Board of Trustees in June 2018 become effective in Fall 2018.
+Unless otherwise noted, all tuition and fees reviewed and approved by the USC Board of Trustees in June 2021 become effective in Fall 2021.

 - USC Columbia - Chapter 33 veterans entitled to the maximum benefit rate (based on service requirements) who apply for the Yellow Ribbon Program at USC and are deemed eligible may receive a tuition abatement as follows for nonresident students: Undergraduate students - 50% of tuition and fee charges in excess of the VA maximum amounts for SC not to exceed $5,700 annually; Graduate/Professional students - 50% of tuition and fee charges in excess of the VA maximum amounts for SC not to exceed $3,400 annually.
 The number of eligible students is limited based upon the terms of the annual Yellow Ribbon Program Agreement.
 Qualified resident students are fully covered by the VA at the actual resident tuition rates.

 - Free tuition per state law for: children of certain deceased and other veterans, firefighters and law enforcement officers, essay winner for Governor's Committee on the Employment of the Physically Handicapped, and resident 60 years or older on space available basis.